 Answer: No, but I consider English my de facto native language, as I began my journey with it at a very young age—over fifty years ago.

 The English language has always been a cornerstone of my life and remains an inseparable part of who I am.
-I feel truly fortunate to communicate fluently with both native and non-native English speakers from around the world.
+I feel truly fortunate to acquire the ability to communicate fluently with both native and non-native English speakers from around the world.
 It’s incredible to connect with people globally through English—an endlessly fascinating and universally captivating language!

 Three reasons why I’m not a native English speaker (even though I consider English my de facto "native" language).